OCA/stock-logistics-warehouse/stock_removal_location_by_priority/README.rst

 You can configure the removal priority as follows:

 #.
 Go to "Inventory > Configuration > Settings"
 #.
-In 'Location & Warehouse' section, mark "Use 'Removal Priority' in Locations *"
+In 'Location & Warehouse' section, mark the "Removal Priority" option.

+NOTE: To be able to view this option you need to have already marked:

+#.
+Manage several locations in "Warehouses and Locations usage level" option.
+#.
+Advanced routing of products using rules in "Routing" option.

 Usage
 =====